MarcelMeurer/WVD-Hydra/README.md

   - VDI
     - Auto deallocate session hosts
 - Session Timeouts
-- Session host definitions
+- Session host definitions for rollouts
   - Per host pool
   - Images and shared images
   - Copy configuration
 - Auto Health
-  - Remove orphan sessions (not yet configurable)
+  - Remove orphan sessions
 - Automatic disk change
   - Disk size is automatically changed on start/deallocation based on the VM tag "WVD.AdvDiskType", e.g., "Premium_LRS" will change the disk type to premium on start and to hdd after deallocation
+  - From version 1.0.0.6: Can be configured on the host pool level
 - ...

 ## Updates and releases

+- 1.0.0.8	(2021/06/18)
+  - Auto health can be configured on the host pool level for orphan sessions
 - 1.0.0.7	(2021/06/17)
   - Bugfix: 'Auto-change disk type' can now be disabled
 - 1.0.0.6	(2021/06/16)